MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-define-granular-permissions.md

 3. In the **User ID** field, enter the ID of a user, or choose the field to see all current Windows users in the system.
 4. Fill in the fields as necessary.

-## To manage permissions through user groups
+## <a name="to-manage-permissions-through-user-groups" />To manage permissions through user groups

 User groups help you manage permission sets across the company. [!INCLUDE [prod_short](includes/prod_short.md)] online includes default user groups that are assigned to users automatically based on their licence.
 You can add users manually to a user group, and you can create new user groups as copies of existing ones.